civboot/civboot/blog/0003-software.md

 it's own minimal hardware.

 It's worth mentioning that none of this is a criticism of modern software development.
-Modern software development (at leat the high quality kind) is built on _encapsulation_ of complexity and then layering it.
+Modern software development (at least the high quality kind) is built on _encapsulation_ of complexity and then layering it.
 There are many advantages to this, one of the main ones being that you can have hundreds of thousands or even millions of people working on tiny pieces of software towards a very large